hylang/hy/docs/language/api.rst

     (defn name [params] body)

-Parameters may have the following keywords in front of them:
+Parameters may be prefixed with the following special symbols.
+If you use more than one, they can only appear in the given order (so all `&optional` parameters must precede any `&rest` parameter, `&rest` must precede `&kwonly`, and `&kwonly` must precede `&kwargs`).
+This is the same order that Python requires.

 &optional
     Parameter is optional.
 The parameter can be given as a two item list, where